haseeb-heaven/code-interpreter/README.md

     - `mistral-7b` - Generates code using the Mistral 7b model.
     - `wizard-coder` - Generates code using the Wizard Coder model.
     - `star-chat` - Generates code using the Star Chat model.
-    - `local-model` - Generates code using the Offline model.
+    - `local-model` - Generates code using the local offline model.

 - Basic usage (with least options)</br>
 ```python